Jean-Noël Amonome

-Jean-Noël Amonome (born 24 December 1997) is a Gabonese professional footballer who plays as a goalkeeper for Djiboutian club AS Arta/Solar7 and the Gabon national team.
+Jean-Noël Amonome (born 24 December 1997) is a Gabonese professional footballer who plays as a goalkeeper for Tabora United and the Gabon national team.

 Career

 Amonome began his career with the Gabonese club FC 105 Libreville, before transferring to the South African club AmaZulu.
 He went on loan to Royal Eagles in 2020.
 He made his professional debut with Royal Eagles in a 1–0 National First Division win over University of Pretoria on 15 March 2020.

 International career

 Amonome debuted with the Gabon national team in a 3–0 2021 Africa Cup of Nations qualification win over DR Congo on 25 March 2021.